ytsuyuki/PythonTemplate/README.md

 # PythonTemplate
 This template is created based on Ascender. \
 Basic usage is written in [Ascender](https://github.com/cvpaperchallenge/Ascender) .
-This repository adds the feature to use mutagen between local and remote development.
+This repository adds a feature to Ascender that uses Mutagen to synchronize files between local and remote development environments.

 ## Prerequisite
 - Installed docker in both the local environment and the remote one.